-Plant activity

-Number of stoves in 1998 370,000

-Total consumption of wood 1998 429,800 tonnes dry weight

-Energy production 8,339 TJ

-Produced ash 4,300 tonnes dry weight

-Typical temperatures in combustion zone 500-800°C

-Typical temperatures in chimney 250-350°C
+Plant activity Number of stoves in 1998 370,000 Total consumption of wood 1998 429,800 tonnes dry weight Energy production 8,339 TJ Produced ash 4,300 tonnes dry weight Typical temperatures in combustion zone 500 - 800°C Typical temperatures in chimney 250 - 350°C

-No flue gas cleaning is installed for this type of eq uipment.
+No flue gas cleaning is installed for this type of equipment.

-In the first Danish study /Dyrnum et al. 1990/ the total dioxin emission was estimated at 32 g N-TEQ/year with an uncertainty range of 10-50 g N-TEQ/year based on an annual wood consumption of 222,000 tonnes.
+In the first Danish study /Dyrnum et al. 1990/ the total dioxin emission was estimated at 32 g N-TEQ/year with an uncertainty range of 10 - 50 g N-TEQ/year based on an annual wood consumption of 222,000 tons.
 The flue gas concentrations were <200 ng total dioxin/Nm3 for hardwood, about 1000 ng total dioxin/Nm3 for waste briquettes and about 65,000 ng total dioxin/Nm3 for PCP-treated wood.
 It was assumed that burning 1kg wood would generate 8.6 Nm3 flue gas.
 N-TEQ was assumed to correspond to 1.5% of total dioxin.

-In a more recent Danish study /Hansen et al. 1994/ the emission concentration from burning hardwood and softwood under controlled representative conditions in commonly sold Danish wood stoves ranged 5.8-53 ng total dioxin/Nm3 or quite similar to the previous study.
+In a more recent Danish study /Hansen et al. 1994/ the emission concentration from burning hardwood and softwood under controlled representative conditions in commonly sold Danish wood stoves ranged 5.8 - 53 ng total dioxin/Nm3 or quite similar to the previous study.
 The average was 12 ng total dioxin/Nm3 or 0.18 ng N-TEQ/Nm3.
-The emission factor was 1.9 μ g N-TEQ/tonnes wood.
+The emission factor was 1.9 μg N-TEQ/tonnes wood.
 The total consumption of wood for stoves was 214,000 ton/year in 1992 and based here upon the total emission was estimated at <0.4 g N-TEQ/year \pm 60%.
-In 1995 the Danish consumption of firewood had increased to 578,231 tonnes, and the dioxin emission correspondingly to 1.1 g N-TEQ/year.
+In 1995 the Danish consumption of firewood had increased to 578,231 tons and the dioxin emission correspondingly to 1.1 g N-TEQ/year.

-In a new Danish investigation clean birch and dried clean excess wood from manufacturing was fired in a new stove /dk-TEKNIK 2000/.
+In a new Danish investigation clean birch and dried clean excess wood from manufacturing was fired in a new stove /Schleicher et al. 2001/.
 The testing covered for both types of wood ordinary firing as well as night firing.
 Night firing covers the practice of adding a large amount of wood at one time and adjusting the air supply to a minimum in order to allow the fire to continue the night over.
-In all cases 6-hours sampling covering lightning as well as operation was performed.
-Ordinary firing gave a dioxin emission (to air) of 5.1 μ g I-TEQ/tonnes wood for birch and 1.7 μ g I-TEQ/tonnes wood for excess wood, whereas night firing gave emissions factors of 0.52 μ g I-TEQ/tonnes wood for birch and 0.56 μ g I-TEQ/tonnes wood for excess wood.
+In all cases 6-hours' sampling covering lightning as well as operation was performed.
+Ordinary firing gave a dioxin emission (to air) of 5.1 μg I-TEQ/tonnes wood for birch and 1.9 μg I-TEQ/tonnes wood for excess wood.
+Night firing gave emissions factors of 0.61 μg I-TEQ/tonnes wood for birch and 0.64 μg I-TEQ/tonnes wood for excess wood.
+The results for ordinary firing and night firing are mean values of two samples made at the same time.
+There is no official explanation why ordinary firing with clean birch results in a higher dioxin emission than the ordinary firing with excess wood.

-In 1993 the Swedish Environmental Protection Agency reported an emission factor for stoves of 0.13-0.3μg N-TEQ/tonnes wood burned /Swedish EPA 2000/.
+In 1993 the Swedish Environmental Protection Agency reported an emission factor for stoves of 0.13 - 0.3 μ g N-TEQ/tonnes wood burned /Swedish EPA 2000/.

-In the Netherlands the emission factors for wood stoves and open wood fire places ranged 1.0-3.3 μ g I-TEQ/tonnes dry clean wood and 13-29 μ g I-TEQ/tonnes dry clean wood, respectively /Bremmer et al. 1994/.
-In Switzerland wood stoves were estimated to emit 0.77 (open door)-1.25 (closed door) μ g I-TEQ/tonnes clean wood and 3,230 μ g I-TEQ/tonnes household waste /Schatowitz et al 1994, quoted by Swedish EPA 2000 and US Dioxin Inventory 1998/.
+In the Netherlands the emission factors for wood stoves and open wood fire places ranged 1.0 - 3.3 μg I-TEQ/tonnes dry clean wood and 13 - 29 μg I-TEQ/tonnes dry clean wood, respectively /Bremmer et al. 1994/.
+In Switzerland wood stoves were estimated at emit 0.77 (open door)-1.25 (closed door) μg I-TEQ/tonnes clean wood and 3,230 μg I-TEQ/tonnes household waste /Schatowitz et al 1994, quoted by Swedish EPA 2000 and US Dioxin Inventory 1998/.